Essential Facts and Figures

 Ranked Among the Best

-- #1 best college in North Carolina (Money)
+- #1 best public college in North Carolina (Money)

 - #4 veterinary medicine program nationally (U.S. News & World Report)